redhat-cip/software-factory/docs/managesf.rst

 Response

-If successfully created, HTTP status code 200 is returned and the body will be filled with a gzip tar archive.
+If successfully created, HTTP status code 200 is returned and the body contains a gzip tar archive.

 CLI
 '''